 Once upon a time, a TV cowboy named Clint got handed a script for a low-budget Italian Western that he immediately recognized as a hastily redressed version of Yojimbo.
-He took the job, for a free trip to Italy he claims, and in the process helped reinvent an entire genre.
+He took the job for a free trip to Italy (or so he claims), and in the process helped reinvent an entire genre.
 A Fistful of Dollars opened today in the U.S. in 1967.

 The Coen Brothers have their own take on the American West, no less bloody and equally compelling.
 They traveled to familiar ground — Texas — for their film debut, Blood Simple, and never looked back.
 A near-perfect piece of southern-fried noir, it remains on the short list of their very best films… and that’s saying something.
 It opened today in 1985.